LukaPalelashvili/Amazon-Project/README.md

 - We are using the `reduce` method to calculate the total price of the items in the cart.
 The `reduce` method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.

 Next, let's use the `useEffect` hook to persist the cart state in the browser.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 useEffect(() => {